Angled facade of a building clad in gold, grey and white metal panels

 Emergency Procedures

 • FALL FROM SCAFFOLD: Do NOT move patient if spinal injury suspected.
 Call 000.
-If harness arrest has occurred, rescue from suspension within 15 minutes (suspension trauma risk).
+If harness arrest has occurred, initiate rescue from suspension as soon as safely possible — suspension trauma symptoms typically develop within 5–30 minutes (industry consensus ~15 min) per ANZCOR Guideline 9.1.5.
+Once rescued, place worker in flat / supine position (or recovery position if unconscious and breathing); earlier advice to keep the worker upright post-rescue has been retracted.
 Administer first aid for fractures.

 • NAIL GUN PENETRATING WOUND: Do NOT remove embedded nail.
 Stabilise nail in position.
 Apply pressure around wound.
 If nail has penetrated chest, abdomen, or head - call 000 immediately as life-threatening emergency.